Neverball/neverball-docs/How-To.md

 In Radiant, you cannot create concaves brushes.

-Use numerical keys "1 - 9" to change the grid resolution.
+Use numerical keys "1 - 9" to change grid resolution.
 By default, all points snap to the grid.
 Deactivate this feature in the "Grid" menu if desired.

 Rotate brushes in the menu "Selection", "Flip", "Rotate" or "Arbitrary Rotation.